FOREX-Dollar supported before Fed meeting, Brexit delay in focus

 On Saturday China's Ministry of Commerce said "technical consultations" on some parts of a trade agreement were basically completed, but investors are likely to remain sceptical because even a partial deal would not eliminate risks posed by trade friction.

-In the offshore market, the yuan edged to 7.0450 per dollar on Monday, the strongest since Sept.
-13, but investors are likely to take their cue from how the yuan trades onshore when the market opens around 0130 GMT.
+In the onshore market, the yuan briefly strengthened to 7.0523 per dollar, the strongest since Oct.
+14. In the offshore market, the yuan edged to 7.0450 per dollar on Monday, the strongest since Sept.
+13.

 The Fed meeting this week is widely expected to result in a cut in interest rates of 25 basis points, and that has been priced in, but some analysts expect the Fed to sound "hawkish" by signalling it is reluctant to cut rates further.